-Applicants taking the California Bar Exam should read this bulletin carefully before the first day of the examination because it contains important information that you will need to know.
+Applicants taking the California Bar Examination should carefully read this bulletin prior to the first day of the exam, as it contains important information that you will need to know.

 Download a PDF version of the Admittance Ticket Bulletin

 This year’s July California Bar Examination has been postponed to October and will be offered online and remotely proctored to all applicants.
 In-person exam administration will be provided to those for whom online remote proctoring is not available and to those with approved testing accommodations that cannot be effectively provided and securely administered in a remote environment.
 The exam is scheduled to be administered on Monday and Tuesday, October 5 and 6, 2020.

 Because of reformatting for online administration, the Attorneys' Examination will be administered over two days instead of the usual one day: The essay questions will be administered on the first day and the Performance Test will be administered on the afternoon of the second day.